Sign-Based Optimizers Are Effective Under Heavy-Tailed Noise: Introduction

-We answer the above question affirmatively by establishing new convergence theories for a series of representative vector- and matrix-based sign descent methods, including vector sign optimizer SignSGD~\citep{bernstein2018signsgd} and Lion~\citep{chen2023symbolic}, matrix sign optimizer Muon~\citep{jordan2024muon} and Muonlight~\citep{liu2025muon}.
-For a heavy-tailed index $p$ and iteration number $T$, we show that these optimizers converge at $O(T^{-\frac{p-1}{3p-2}})$, matching or surpassing the previous state-of-the-art.
-Our convergence analysis is derived under a newly proposed generalized heavy-tailed noise condition, allowing the noise level to grow w.r.t.~the gradient norm, which is strictly weaker than existing assumptions and is further supported by empirical evidence from LLM pretraining.
-Furthermore, our theory holds for generalized smooth function classes~\citep{Zhang2020Why}, which have become a standard deployment in theory~\citep{zhang2020improved,chen2023generalized,pmlr-v195-faw23a,pmlr-v195-wang23a,Li23adam} and proven to align well with practice~\citep{riabinin2025gluon}.
-The key technical tools that support our analysis are new vector and matrix martingale concentration inequalities in non-Euclidean norms (cf.~\cref{sec:concentration-inequality}), which may be of independent interest.
-Our results suggest that the sign operation, whether applied element-wise or via orthogonalization in the matrix case, acts as a natural robustifier against heavy-tailed stochasticity, thus making sign-based optimizers like Lion and Muon a natural fit for training LLMs.
-Our main contributions are summarized as follows. \begin{itemize}[itemsep=0.05em, topsep=0.05em] \item We propose a generalized heavy-tailed noise framework for both vector and matrix variables and derive sharp convergence rates of $O(T^{-\frac{p-1}{3p-2}})$ for SignSGD, Lion, Muon, and Muonlight. \item We characterize the mechanism by which the sign operator inherently handles heavy-tailed noise, providing a theoretical justification for their superiority over SGD or AdamW in LLMs. \item We conduct extensive LLM pretraining experiments on GPT2 to validate our theoretical findings and provide empirical evidence that our proposed noise model accurately reflects the stochasticity encountered in practice. \end{itemize}
+Our main contributions are summarized as follows. \begin{itemize}[leftmargin=2.25em,itemsep=0.05em, topsep=0.01em] \item We propose a generalized heavy-tailed noise framework for both vector and matrix variables and derive sharp convergence rates of $O(T^{-\frac{p-1}{3p-2}})$ for SignSGD, Lion, Muon, and Muonlight. \item We characterize the mechanism by which the sign operator inherently handles heavy-tailed noise, providing a theoretical justification for their superiority over SGD or AdamW in LLMs. \item We conduct extensive LLM pretraining experiments on GPT2 to validate our theoretical findings and provide empirical evidence that our proposed noise model accurately reflects the heavy-tailed stochasticity encountered in practice. \end{itemize}